nodecg/nodecg/docs/nodecg-api.md

 allowing data to always be in sync and for bundles to react to changes in that data.

 ###Declaring a synced variable
 If the variable has already been declared, this will not overwrite the existing var.
-To access a var in a given scope, it _must_ first be declared.
+To access a var from a given NodeCG API instance, it _must_ first be declared by that instance, even if another instance has already declared it.

-NOTE: As of this writing, it is not possible for a given scope to listen to two variables of the same name, even if they belong to two different bundles.
+NOTE: As of this writing, it is not possible for a NodeCG API instance to listen to two variables of the same name, even if they belong to two different bundles.
 This is because variables are accessed via `nodecg.variables[variable-name]`, with no respect to the bundle name.
 This may change in the future.

 ```javascript